dejwk/janet/README.md

 ## Supported syntax

-JANET allows for embedding native code inside Java source files.
+JANET allows for embedding C and C++ code inside Java source files.
 That embedded native code may in turn contain embedded Java statements and expressions, later translated by JANET into JNI function invocations.
 Ideally, any valid Java expression should be recognized by the translator.
 However, it is not yet